minio/docs/source/reference/minio-mc-admin/mc-admin-top.rst

       the command retrieves statistics.

       The alias *must* correspond to a distributed (multi-node) MinIO deployment.
-      The command returns an error for standalone MinIO deployments or MinIO Gateway deployments.
+      The command returns an error for :term:`single-node single-drive` deployments.